Chapter 1 - The Encounter

 “Well, suit yourself.
-I’m going now.
+I am going to go now.
 I’ve got to return some books I borrowed there and maybe check out another, but don’t worry I might spot a cute guy for you.”

-She ran upstairs into her bedroom right after putting the phone down and whipped up a fashionable match of clothes suitable for a library visit.
+She ran upstairs into her bedroom and whipped up a fashionable match of clothes suitable for a library visit.
 Thereafter, she took three books she used for her History thesis and placed it on a paper bag.
 It was still ten o’clock in the morning, but it looked like it was going to rain sometime soon based on the gloomy atmosphere outside.

 Just before she could exit the bedroom, wind rushed through the window and softly blew the curtains up.
 Upon seeing this, it instantly made her feel awkward again, the same feeling she had been having since three days ago; that certain feeling that troubled her heart for some reason.

-Dismissing it with a deep breath, she then continued her way down the stairs, taking her shoulder bag labelled Hermes with her as she passed by the console table, then locked the main door of her apartment.
+Dismissing it with a deep breath, she then continued her way descending the stairs, taking her shoulder bag labeled Hermes with her as she passed by the console table, then locked the main door of her apartment.

-After a few minutes of waiting on the roadway, a cab approached her.
+After a few minutes of waiting in the roadway, a cab approached her.

-“To where are we going, Miss?” the cab driver asked with an Asian accent, his eyes directed on her reflection in the mirror when she climb in.
+“So where are we going, Miss?” the cab driver asked with an Asian accent, his eyes directed on her reflection in the mirror when she climbed in.

-“To the Fortville City Library, Sir, ” Lianne replied.
+“To the Fortville City Library, Sir,” Lianne replied promptly.

 Twenty minutes later, she arrived at the entrance gate of the place.
 Before she stepped down the cab, she adjusted the voile scarf around her neck, expecting a gush of wind to welcome her.
 She wore a white floral dress, above-the-knee in length, coupled with a pair of brown ankle boots and a brown leather jacket.